galaxyproject/training-material/topics/statistics/tutorials/gpu_jupyter_lab/tutorial.md

 ![Unet architecture](../../images/Unet.jpg "Architecture of Unet neural network for image segmentation.
 The name "Unet" resembles the shape of its architecture as 'U'")

 In this tutorial, we will use the dataset of CTs scans and their respective masks to train an Unet neural network model.
 The model learns to map the infected regions in the CT scans to their masks.
 For prediction, the trained model is given unseen CT scans and for each CT scan, it predicts infected regions or masks.
 For this experiment, we will use Jupyterlab for cloning the notebooks from Github that contain scripts for downloading data, creating and training Unet model and prediction tasks.
 Data (CT scans and also the trained model) required for the notebooks can be downloaded from Zenodo ({% cite anupkumar20226091361 %}).
 The model can either be trained in the Jupyterlab or can be sent to Galaxy's cluster for remote processing.
-After remote processing, the created datasets such as the trained model become available in the new Galaxy history.
+After remote processing, the created datasets such as the trained model become available in a new Galaxy history.

 ## Protein 3D structure
 Understanding the structure of proteins provides insights into their functions.
 But, only a few proteins have known structures out of billions of known proteins.
 To advance into the direction of predicting their 3D structures only from their sequences, AlphaFold2 ({% cite AlphaFold2 %}) has made a breakthrough to predict their structures with high accuracy.
-However, the database that it uses are large, approximately 2 TBs, and are hard to manage.
-Therefore, to make it more accessible, a few approaches such as ColabFold ({% cite Mirdita2021 %}), has been developed that consumes significantly less memory, much faster and produces 3D structures with similar accuracy.
+However, the databases that it uses are large, approximately 2 terabytes (TBs), and are hard to store and manage.
+Therefore, to make it more accessible, a few approaches such as ColabFold ({% cite Mirdita2021 %}), have been developed that consumes significantly less memory, much faster and produces 3D structures with similar accuracy.
 We will look at, in later sections, how we can use ColabFold to predict 3D structure of a protein sequence using the Jupyterlab infrastructure in Galaxy.

-# Reproduce results from recent publications using Jupyterlab infrastructure in Galaxy
+# Reproduce results from recent publications
-In this tutorial, we will discuss a few features of Jupyterlab to create and train a Unet deep learning model and then, predict segmented regions in COVID CT scans using the Unet trained model.
+First, we will discuss a few features of Jupyterlab to create and train a Unet deep learning model and then, predict segmented regions in COVID CT scans using the trained Unet model.
 In addition, we will predict 3D structure of protein sequence using ColabFold, a faster implementation of AlphaFold2.
+First, let's start the Jupyterlab instance on Galaxy Europe.
+The interactive tool can be found by searching "GPU enabled Interactive Jupyter Notebook for Machine Learning" name in the tool search.

 ## Open Jupyterlab editor